-Rolling soybeans after emergence provided a small yield gain but only at the V1 (first trifoliate) leaf stage.
+Rolling soybeans after emergence provided a small yield gain.
 See table #1.
-The statistical confidence of this small yield gain is weak.
-Additional research will be necessary to determine the repeatability of the yield gain at the first trifoliate leaf stage.
-For those growers that choose to roll after emergence this study provides strong evidence that no yield loss is associated with that practice.
+The statistical confidence of this yield gain is weak, which means the repeatability of these results is uncertain.
+A third year of research is planned to build a more robust data set.
+It should be noted that although the numeric yield of rolling at the third trifoliate was the same as rolling at the second there were clear instances of individual trials where the third trifoliate was too late, suffering yield losses.
+For those growers that choose to roll after emergence this study provides strong evidence that no yield loss is associated with that practice as long as best management practices are followed.
+It would appear that rolling at the first or second trifoliate is the best time to maximize yield gains and minimize plant stand losses.